steprescott/cobrowse-sdk-ios-examples/README.md

 Cobrowse.io is 100% free and easy to try out in your own apps.
 Please see full documentation at [https://docs.cobrowse.io](https://docs.cobrowse.io).

-Try our online demo at the bottom of our homepage at [https://cobrowse.io/demo](https://cobrowse.io/demo).
+You can try our online demo at [https://cobrowse.io/demo](https://cobrowse.io/demo).

 ## Building